-Dow Plunges 600 Points as Government Coronavirus Warnings Pummel Markets
+Dow Plunges 879 Points as Government Coronavirus Warnings Pummel Markets

 “It’s not so much of a question of if this will happen in this country anymore but a question of when this will happen,” Dr. Nancy Messonnier, a top official at the Centers for Disease Control and Prevention, said in a conference call with reporters on Tuesday.

-The Dow Jones Industrial Average fell by as much as 600 points, more than 2.1 percent, adding to the steep 1,000 point decline Monday.
-The S&P 500 dropped 1.3 percent and the Nasdaq Composite fell 1.1 percent.
+The Dow Jones Industrial Average fell by as more than 879 points, around 3.15 percent, adding to the steep 1,000 point decline Monday.
+The S&P 500 dropped 3 percent and the Nasdaq Composite fell 2.7 percent.

 “We are asking the American public to work with us to prepare in the expectation that this could be bad,” Messonnier said.